dmeoli/optiml/README.md

 pip install optiml
 ```

+## Contribution

+Any bug report, bug fix or new pull request will be appreciated, especially from my classmates who will have the
+opportunity to deal with some of these algorithms and could be improving their performance or adding new features.

 ## License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This software is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.